canonical/data-science-stack/docs/explanation/dss-arch.rst

 Operating system
 ~~~~~~~~~~~~~~~~

-DSS is native on Ubuntu, being developed, tested and validated on it.
+DSS is native on Ubuntu, being developed, tested, and validated on it.
 Moreover, the solution can be used on any Linux distribution.

 Namespace configuration